Acoustic Live (Erasure album)

-Acoustic Live is a live album released by English synthpop duo Erasure in 2006.
+Acoustic Live is a live album released by English synth-pop duo Erasure in 2006.
 It is a double-CD set that is a recording of a concert appearance performed on 19 April 2006 at the Shepherd's Bush Empire in London.
 This concert was an acoustic performance to promote the band's 2006 album Union Street.
 It was recorded and distributed in conjunction with Live Here Now and was available only through direct order from Mute Records and as a digital download via Live Here Now.
 Because of this limited availability, the album was ineligible for the UK Albums Chart.

 The album cover art for Acoustic Live is identical to that of Union Street, except for the title written across the center.